Reports flood in of possible meteor as bright lights in the sky over New Zealand

 May and Brian Seager happened to be looking up at the sky, discussing the dangers of drones, when they thought they spotted a drone.

 "It just went whizzing by.
-It was a bright light and then it went green and left like a vapor trail.
+It was a bright light and then it went green and left like a vapour trail.

 "It was going way too fast [to be a drone] and it looked like it broke up into two pieces afterwards.''